smolkaj/nice-parser/README.md

 Then, simply run `make` to compile and run `test.ml`.

 The code has been last tested with OCaml 4.04.2 and oasis 0.4.10.

+## TODO
+* Move to Jane Street's [jbuilder](https://github.com/janestreet/jbuilder) (in plase of oasis and ocamlbuild), which is becoming OCaml's de facto standard build system.

+Feel free to submit pull requests.
+Suggestions and changes are welcome.